plblum/jivs/README.md

   protected configureRules(builder: ConfigBuilder, options?: RulesConfigOptions): void {

-    // create the First Name ValueHost and its validators builder.property('FirstName', LookupKey.String, { label: 'First name'} )
+    // create the First Name ValueHost and its validators builder.field('FirstName', LookupKey.String, { label: 'First name'} )
       .requireText();
     // create the Last Name ValueHost
-    builder.property('LastName', LookupKey.String, { label: 'Last name'} )
+    builder.field('LastName', LookupKey.String, { label: 'Last name'} )
       .requireText();
   }
 }
 ```
-When consumed by the user interface, we want to use InputValueHost, not PropertyValueHost.
+When consumed by the user interface, we want to leave the business logic untouched,
-PersonModelRules class is model oriented, not UI oriented.
+and provide form-specific modifications.
 So the form should subclass
 the model's rules class and implement `IAdaptModelRulesToForm` with at minimum an empty
 `adaptToForm()` method.